-To perform a Main Memory Byte/Page Program through the Buffer using the standard DataFlash page size (264 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine buffer address bits (BFA8 - BFA0) that select the first byte in the Buffer to be written.
-After all address bytes are clocked in, the device takes data from the input pin (SI) and stores it in the Buffer.
+To perform a Main Memory Byte/Page Program through the Buffer using the optional DataFlash-L page size (264 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and nine buffer address bits (BFA8 - BFA0) that select the first byte in the Buffer to be written.
+After all address bytes are clocked in, the device will take data from the input pin (SI) and store it in the Buffer.
 Any number of bytes (1 to 264) can be entered.
-If the end of the Buffer is reached, then the device wraps around back to the beginning of the Buffer.
+If the end of the Buffer is reached, then the device will wrap around back to the beginning of the Buffer.

-To perform a Main Memory Byte/Page Program through the Buffer using the binary page size (256 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of six dummy bits,

-10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and eight address bits (A7 - A0) that selects the first byte in the Buffer to be written.
-After all address bytes are clocked in, the device takes data from the input pin (SI) and stores it in the Buffer.
+To perform a Main Memory Byte/Page Program through the Buffer using the default page size (256 bytes), an opcode of 02h must first be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (PA9 - PA0) that specify the page in the main memory to be written, and eight address bits (A7 - A0) that selects the first byte in the Buffer to be written.
+After all address bytes are clocked in, the device will take data from the input pin (SI) and store it in the Buffer.
 Any number of bytes (1 to 256) can be entered.
-If the end of the Buffer is reached, then the device wraps around back to the beginning of the Buffer.
-When using the binary page size, the page and buffer address bits correspond to an 18-bit logical address (A17-A0) in the main memory.
+If the end of the Buffer is reached, then the device will wrap around back to the beginning of the Buffer.
+When using the default page size, the page and buffer address bits correspond to an 18-bit logical address (A17-A0) in the main memory.

-After all data bytes have been clocked into the device, a low-to-high transition on the \overline{CS} pin starts the program operation in which the device programs the data stored in the Buffer into the main memory array.
-Only the data bytes that were clocked into the device are programmed into the main memory.
+After all data bytes have been clocked into the device, a low-to-high transition on the \overline{CS} pin will start the program operation in which the device will program the data stored in the Buffer into the main memory array.
+Only the data bytes that were clocked into the device will be programmed into the main memory.

-Example: If only two data bytes were clocked into the device, then only two bytes are programmed into main memory, and the remaining bytes in the memory page remain in their previous state.
+Example: If only two data bytes were clocked into the device, then only two bytes will be programmed into main memory and the remaining bytes in the memory page will remain in their previous state.

-The \overline{CS} pin must be deasserted on a byte boundary (multiples of eight bits); otherwise, the operation is aborted and no data are programmed.
-Programming data bytes is internally self-timed and takes place in a maximum time of t_P (the program time is a multiple of the t{BP} time depending on the number of bytes being programmed).
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
+The \overline{CS} pin must be deasserted on a byte boundary (multiples of eight bits); otherwise the operation will be aborted and no data will be programmed.
+The programming of the data bytes is internally self-timed and should take place in a maximum time of t_P (the program time will be a multiple of the t{BP} time depending on the number of bytes being programmed).
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.

 The device also incorporates an intelligent programming algorithm that can detect when a byte location fails to program properly.
-If a programming error arises, it is indicated by the EPE bit in the Status Register.
+If a programming error arises, it will be indicated by the EPE bit in the Status Register.

-7.6 Page Erase
+6.6 Page Erase

-The Page Erase command can be used to individually erase any page in the main memory array allowing the Buffer to Main Memory Page Program without Built-In Erase command or the Main Memory Byte/Page Program through Buffer command to be used later.
+The Page Erase command can be used to individually erase any page in the main memory array allowing the Buffer to Main Memory Page Program without Built-In Erase command or the Main Memory Byte/Page Program through Buffer command to be utilized at a later time.